Mera Peak Climbing

 Weather and Temperature

 Because of its geographic location, Nepal’s precipitation is nearly inconsistent.
 Climatic variations can almost undoubtedly inhibit the Mera Peak Climbing.
-At lower elevations, temperature and weather are less of an issue than at higher altitudes.
+Temperature and weather are less of an issue at lower elevations than at higher altitudes.
 Because each season has its distinct weather pattern, climbing Mera Peak in the spring and fall is advisable.
 Average temperatures will range from 15 to 20 degrees Celsius during these two seasons, while nighttime temperatures will be below 2 degrees Celsius.

 Similarly, the ascent would be more difficult during the monsoon season, from April to June.
 Furthermore, torrential rains and billowing clouds will blanket the whole mountain range.
 Due to the lack of vision, climbing will be difficult.
 The hills around Kothe will be pretty slippery.
 Similarly, it will be difficult during the cold months.
 Due to the massive snowfall and severely low temperatures, it will also be challenging throughout the winter season.
 As a result, adequate equipment and season-appropriate preparation will aid in overcoming this Mera Peak Climbing challenge.